 Talent on the move

 Talents within the company are identified with an eye to the possibility of development and promotion, with job opportunities always communicated internally.
 After all, internal mobility ('talent on the move') leads to greater employee commitment and employability.
 ‘Talent reviews’ are organised with managers throughout the year and employees are encouraged to give their input regarding their own career in open dialogue with their line managers.
-Of the 216 openings for full-time positions in 2021, 67 were filled internally (one in three vacancies).
+Of the 193 openings for permanent positions in 2022, 96 were filled internally (one in two vacancies).

 First work experience